niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 application 'ui' created
 ```

-Verify that the application has been created:
+We can verify that the application has been created:

 ```bash
 $ argocd app list